 Where do I find ornaments for a Jesse Tree?

-This year, I’m planning to use this coloring book from Amazon.
+A few years ago, I used this coloring book from Amazon.
 I will admit that I’ve always had my eye on a fancier set of ornaments from Dayspring, but who has extra money at Christmas?
 Haha!
 Paper ornaments it is!
 To be honest, I think part of the appeal to children is the chance to be a part of the creativity of the ornaments.

 Sweet friends, there are so many ways to create your own Jesse Tree tradition.
 I hope you will find a way that works well for your own family.
 I deeply hope you will enjoy this Advent tradition as your family prepares for the celebration of Jesus year after year.
 It is my deepest desire that people will come to know Jesus as the Lord and Savior of their lives.
 May this be another way we can teach about the heart of God and the good news of the Gospel throughout the entire Bible.